alleyinteractive/publishing-checklist/README.md

 ## Installation ##
 It's a plugin!
 Install it like any other.

 Once you've done so, you'll need to register the checklist items and callbacks for your site.

-Here's a simple example that checks for a featured image and at least one category.
+Here's a simple example that checks for a featured image.

-Finally, require and initialize your new Publishing_Checklist class when loading the theme.

 ### integrations/class-publishing-checklist.php
 ```php